morganmcg0404/Comp2007/README.md

 - **Co-op Multiplayer**: Survive waves with friends.
 - **New Zombie Types**: Introduce special zombies with unique abilities.
 - **Expanded Maps**: Add new environments for players to explore.
+- **Roguelike Elements**: Randomized buff cards ensure no two playthroughs are the same.
+- **Buff System**: Every 5 waves, select a buff card to enhance your abilities.
+Upgrade cards to max level for even greater power.
 - **Progression System**: Unlock and level new weapons and characters.
 - **Characters**: Characters will have different perks they can unlock, as well as different buffs they can receive in-game.